 However, if those changes negatively affect other people, I feel I’m doing the right thing keeping my promise.
 Those are my values.
 I find it amazing that some "friends" don't appreciate that.

-8. The Influence of Good Friends Can Be Life-Changing
+8. The Influence of a Good Friend Can Be Life-Changing

 If you feel comfortable giving valued constructive criticism, then you will be helping your friends too.
 Those who appreciate where you're coming from will value your friendship.

-We are all in this life together and our success or failure is largely related to our interactions with the people in our lives.
-Choose your friends wisely and value the influential ones.
+We are all in this life together.
+Our success or failure is mainly related to our interactions with the people in our lives.
+So choose your friends wisely and value the influential ones.
 As the saying goes, “It’s all about who you know.”

 © 2012 Glenn Stok